 rsync -auv -e ssh adirectory firstname.lastname@example.org:~/destinationdirectory/

 rsync is very powerful and has many options to help transfer data.
-For example it can delete unwanted files (
+For

-compress data before transfer (
+--delete), compress data before

 -z) or can you let you see what command options might do without

 --dry-run).
 For more info on